serverlesspub/serverless-chatbots-workshop/exercises/exercise-09.md

-# Let's chat: Advanced 3rd-party NLP integration
+# Where is International Space Station

 ...